 D. In a slide that has only a title, the outline comprises just the title.

-To follow this more clearly, you should try this small exercise using PowerPoint 2008:
+To follow this more clearly, try this small exercise using PowerPoint 2011 on Mac:

 - Type some text into the boxes that say: "Click to add title", and "Click to add subtitle".
 These boxes are text placeholders that PowerPoint provides as boilerplates to fill in.
-Then change the Slides area to show the Outline Pane (highlighted as the blue button in Figure 3).
+Then change the Slides area to show the Outline Pane (see Figure 3).

 Figure 3: Text you type in placeholders shows in the Outline pane